FBI warns Syrian group may step up cyber attacks

-SAN FRANCISCO The FBI strengthened on Friday its warning to businesses that a hacking group loyal to the government of Syria might intensify its internet attacks as the United States weighs military strikes in that country.
+SAN FRANCISCO, Sept 6 The FBI strengthened on Friday its warning to businesses that a hacking group loyal to the government of Syria might intensify its internet attacks as the United States weighs military strikes in that country.

 In an email alert sent to its business contacts, the FBI said the Syrian Electronic Army has been "highly effective in compromising multiple high-profile media outlets," referring to its hours-long hijacking of the main New York Times web page and an earlier takeover of an Associated Press Twitter account, among others.